-If your business uses SMS to connect with customers (which it should!), you’ve probably heard something about The Campaign Registry.
-While it might seem daunting, it’s not something to put off learning about.
+If your business uses SMS to connect with customers (which it should), you’ve probably heard about The Campaign Registry.
+While it might seem daunting, it’s not something to put off learning.

-We’re going to help you learn everything you need to know about The Campaign Registry.
-From what it is, why you need to register, and why it's important to keeping your business texting running smoothly.
-Plus, learn how it can help you to avoid potential fines or messages going undelivered.
+We will help you learn everything you need to know about The Campaign Registry.
+From what it is and why you need to register.
+Plus, learn how it can prevent potential fines or undelivered messages.